mrsimpson/slides-data-in-motion/slides.md

 ## Stateless vs. stateful streaming

 <!--
-Let's have a deeper look at what we do when developing  streaming applications!
+Let's have a deeper look at what we do when developing  streaming applications, at the operations we perform.
+Filter, Map and reduce

 -->

 ---